yassir-ait-ammi/minitalk/README.md

 . copy the pid

-. int th second run "./client pid 'the message that you want to send to the server'"
+. in the second run "./client pid 'the message that you want to send to the server'"